Sequoya42/GraphQlPlayground/README.md

 > A Vue.js project

 ```
-Require a .env file at the root of the repository
+Require a .env.json file at the root of the repository
+in the form
+{
+  "key": "YOUR_API_KEY"
+}
 containing your public github api key
 see https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/
 ```